 By Rachel Lankester.

 Why is menopause still taboo?
 It happens to all women and is just another stage in life’s rich pattern.
 But it’s not something most of us feel comfortable talking about, even with friends.
 It seldom gets a mention in the media and when it does, is it ever positive?
-And doctors hand out pills for it as though it is an illness rather than a natural stage in life.
+And doctors often automatically hand out pills for it as though it is an illness rather than a natural stage in life.
 Imagine doctors giving out pills to cope with puberty!

 If it’s so natural, then we need to talk about it and make sure we know how to thrive through menopause.

 The very wise Dr Marilyn Glenville, the UK’s leading nutritionist specialising in women’s health, has this to say:

 The menopause is not an illness.
 If you subscribe to the standpoint currently held by the conventional medical profession, you’d be forgiven for thinking it was.
 Women in many other cultures do not experience the menopause as a crisis demanding medical intervention.
 Many of them simply do not suffer the physical and emotional symptoms that women in the West are programmed to accept as inevitable.
 In our society the focus of the menopause is one of loss.

 Women are programmed to dwell on loss – the loss of periods, the loss of the ability to create life, the loss of hormones, the problems of the ’empty-nest’ syndrome.
 In other societies, this time in a woman’s life is seen as one of gain, a time of great wisdom.
 A time when the emphasis shifts away from doing the chores, working in the fields, to the role of lawmaker and counsellor to younger couples, where maturity and experience make a significant and valuable contribution to the family and society.